Cfoley23/100-Days-Of-Code/log.md

 **Thoughts:** Open source would be a great way to connect with other developers and build a network as a new developer.

 **Daily Work:**  Started working on a higher_lower.py game today added it to Day 12/Week 02.

+###Day 12: January 12, 2021

+***Today's Progress:***  Worked on understanding the logic behind the higher_lower.py game I have been tasked to do in the Udemy course by Angela Yu.
+Really great course that I am learning and being challenged on.

+**Thoughts:** Taking breaks is important.
+Routine is important, but doesn't define 'productive' work.
+Staying committed to the solution is 90% getting there.

+**Daily Work:**  Worked on higher_lower.py in Week 02/Day 12